Yannik/qnap-letsencrypt/README.md

 #### How can I contribute anything to this project?
 Please open a pull request!

+#### You want to buy me a coffee?
+Feel free to send a donation this way: https://www.paypal.me/qnapletsencrypt

 #### What license is this code licensed under?
 GPLv2